GoodFaithParadigm8/zero-waste-DID/zero-waste-decentralized-identifier.md

 # zero-waste-DID
 Zero Waste Decentralized Identifier Proposal

 The purpose of this repo is to begin creating protocols to utilize __Decentralized Identifiers__ for waste mitigation purposes.
-Our goal is to create JSON-LD specifications for the spectrum of materials (metals, paper/cardboard, glass, plastic, hazardous waste, electroic e-waste), thier respective weights, and pre and post processing handeling to empower the reporting and tracking of repurposing recycled materials.
+Our goal is to create JSON-LD specifications for the spectrum of materials (metals, paper/cardboard, glass, plastic, hazardous waste, electronic e-waste), their respective weights, and pre and post processing handling to empower the reporting and tracking of repurposing recycled materials.

 - [ ] 1.
 Metals
-+ Aluminium
++ Aluminum
 + Brass and Bronze
 + Cast Iron
 + Copper